MahdiAljazairi/notifications-page-solution/README.md

 - `NotifHeader`, for the header.
 The only actual reason why it was isolated from `NotifMain` is to reduce the crowded-ness (to some extent).
 - `Notif`, for the notifications.
 Where goes most of the work.

-One thing you might notice is that there is a file named `data.json` which didn't originally exist in the starter kit.
-If we're using React to build the page markup programatically, it wouldn't make sense to hard-code the content of the notifications.
+One thing you might notice is that there is a file named `data.json` which didn't originally exist in the starter files.
+Generally speaking, if we're using React to build the page's markup programatically, it wouldn't make sense to hard-code the content of the notifications.
 This kills the purpose of using React in the first place!
 So, and since the raw data wasn't provided by the Frontend Mentor team, I decided to create my own "artificial" JSON file.
 I even picked randomized numbers for the `elapsedTime` of each notification --which will yet result in the same output, eventually-- just to make it somewhat more realistic.

 In the `Notif` function, I managed to write the most efficient code I could write to automatically assemble the text inside each notification depending on the `actionType` and `targetType`.
 It was just a matter of recognizing the pattern the text should follow, and then applying that pattern in the code.